-Equally to the point, in discussing the nature of modern mainstream economics above we saw in passing that it is not in an entirely healthy state; indeed I think it is fair to say that intellectually it is in a state of disarray.
-In particular, it performs badly according to its own explanatory and predictive criteria, and is plagued by theory practice inconsistencies.
+Equally to the point, in discussing the nature of modern mainstream economics above, we saw in passing that it is not in an entirely healthy state; indeed, I think it is fair to say that, intellectually, it is in a state of disarray.
+In particular, it performs badly according to its own explanatory and predictive criteria, and is plagued by theory-practice inconsistencies.
 In the foregoing discussion we have an explanation.
-For if the conception of social ontology sketched above does not altogether rule out the possibility of social event regularities of the sort in question occurring here and there, it does provide a rather compelling explanation of the a posteriori rather generalised lack of (or at best limited) successes with mathematical-deductivist or closed-systems explanatory methods to date
+For if the conception of social ontology sketched above does not altogether rule out the possibility of social event regularities of the sort in question occurring here and there, it does provide a compelling explanation of the a posteriori rather generalised lack of (or at best limited) successes with mathematical-deductivist or closed-systems explanatory methods to date

 I do not doubt that mathematical-deductive methods have many desirable features.
-But 'fit' with reality matters too.
+But the ability of a set of methods to help us understand social reality matters too.
 The problem with the mainstream stance is that the ontological preconditions of its formalistic methods appear to be not only not ubiquitous in the social realm, but actually rather special occurrences.
-If we knew both that social life was everywhere atomistic, and also that for any type of outcome we could effectively isolate a fixed set of causes (treating all other causal processes as a kind of stable, non-intervening or homogeneous backdrop), we would have grounds for feeling confident in the emphasis that mainstream economists place on the sorts of deductivist methods they use.
-However, our best ontological analysis suggests that closures are a special case of social ontology, whilst our a posteriori experience is that this special case seems not to come about very often at all.
+If we knew both that social life was everywhere atomistic, and also that for any type of outcome we could effectively isolate a fixed set of causes (treating all other causal processes as a kind of stable, non-intervening or homogeneous backdrop), we should have grounds for feeling confident in the emphasis that mainstream economists place on the sorts of deductivist methods they use.
+However, our best ontological analysis suggests that closures are a special case of social ontology, while our a posteriori experience is that this special case seems not to come about very often at all.

-Implications for heterodox economics
+12. Implications for heterodox economics

-So what?
-How does this help us understand heterodox economics?
-My claim is that something like the alternative ontology described above (and defended elsewhere see Lawson, 1997, 2003) forms the implicit preconceptions of the various heterodox traditions, and ultimately explains their enduring opposition to the mainstream.
+So how does all this bear on the central topic of this essay?
+Specifically, how does this help us understand heterodox economics?
+My claim is that something like the alternative ontology described above (and defended elsewhere: see Lawson, 1997, 2003) systematises the implicit preconceptions of the various heterodox traditions, and ultimately explains their enduring opposition to the mainstream.
 This was my third basic thesis already noted.

-I repeat that I do not claim that such an ontological orientation is always explicit in heterodox contributions8.
-Indeed the term ontology itself is rarely mentioned.
-At least this has been so until recently9.
-But the sorts of emphases that are prominent clearly do presuppose something like the ontological position I have described above.
+I repeat that I do not claim that such an ontological orientation is always explicit in heterodox contributions.
+Indeed, the term ontology itself is rarely mentioned.
+At least this has been so until recently.
+I contend, though, that the sorts of emphases that are prominent clearly do presuppose something like the ontological position I have described above.

-Thus, briefly, the Post Keynesian emphasis on fundamental uncertainty is easily explained if openness is a presupposition, just like the institutionalist emphasis on evolutionary method and on technology as a dynamic force (and institutions as a relatively enduring feature of social life - see Lawson 2003) are explained if it is presupposed that the social system is a process, and the feminist emphasis on caring and interdependence presupposes an ontology of internal relationality, amongst other things.
-The dominant emphases of the separate heterodox traditions, in other words, just are manifestations of categories of social reality that conflict with the assumption that social life is everywhere composed of isolated atoms; as I say they are categories best explained by an implicit attachment to something like the social ontology outlined above.
+Thus, briefly, the post-Keynesian emphasis on fundamental uncertainty is easily explained if openness is a presupposition, just like the institutionalist emphasis on evolutionary method and on technology as a dynamic force (and on institutions as a relatively enduring feature of social life-see Lawson 2003) are explained if it is presupposed that the social system is a process, and the feminist emphasis on caring and interdependence presupposes an ontology of internal relationality, among other things.
+The dominant emphases of the separate heterodox traditions, in other words, are just manifestations of categories of social reality that conflict with the assumption that social life is everywhere composed of isolated atoms; as I say, they are categories best explained by an implicit attachment to something like the social ontology outlined above.